bombasticSlacks/Aspirant/Game/Worlds/Goose/G-Session-2.md

 - Jarl staying with Casey
 - Rei slipped down the stairs
 - Magdolin started to travel with them, disappeared in the sunlight, dropped the lantern.
-- Did some trading in town, liquified some items
+- Did some trading in town, liquefied some items

 ### Rewards